 In the case of deep convection, the conditions leading to the sudden burst of cumulonimbus clouds are less understood.
-Those include the moistening of the low troposphere by detrainment from cumulus clouds (Chaboureau et al. 2004) (Chaboureau et al. 2004), the lifting of air at the border of cold pools created by the evaporation of precipitation from congestus clouds (Khairoutdinov and Randall 2006) (Khairoutdinov and Randall 2006), or additional surface forcing linked to surface heterogeneities, orography or land-sea contrast (Rochetin et al. 2017; Harvey et al. 2022) (Rochetin et al. 2017; Harvey et al. 2022).
+Those include the moistening of the low troposphere by detrainment from cumulus clouds (Chaboureau et al. 2004), the lifting of air at the border of cold pools created by the evaporation of precipitation from congestus clouds (Khairoutdinov and Randall 2006), or additional surface forcing linked to surface heterogeneities, orography or land-sea contrast (Rochetin et al. 2017, Harvey et al. 2022).
 The way of representing the triggering of deep convection is a challenge for parameterizations and may involve scale interactions between shallow and deep convection.
 Once initiated, deep convection generally overcomes the freezing level and rapidly reaches the tropopause, overshooting above the level of neutral buoyancy.
 Water phase changes and precipitation, of both liquid and ice, play a key role in the cumulonimbus evolution.
 Most parameterization of deep convection relate the convective intensity at cloud base to the CAPE, assuming a quasi-equilibrium between convection and the large-scale forcing.
-The convection tends to reduce the CAPE produced by the large-scale forcing over a specific timescale τ of the order of 1 hour.
-An other view is to relate convective intensity at cloud base to underlying boundarylayer properties: moisture convergence or vertical advection of moisture in the sub-cloud layer (Kuo 1965; Bougeault 1985)(Kuo 1965; Bougeault 1985), or an available lifting power provided by the dynamics of boundary-layer thermals and cold pools $\frac{(\text{Rio et al. 2013})}{(\text{Rio et al. 2013})}$
+The convection tends to reduce the CAPE produced by the large-scale forcing over a specific timescale $\tau$ of the order of 1 hour.
+An other view is to relate convective intensity at cloud base to underlying boundary-layer properties: moisture convergence or vertical advection of moisture in the sub-cloud layer (Kuo 1965, Bougeault 1985), or an available lifting power provided by the dynamics of boundary-layer thermals and cold pools (?).

-1.3.4 Lateral mixing and sensitivity to tropospheric humidity
+3.4 Lateral mixing and sensitivity to tropospheric humidity